 Convenient Hotels

-The Höheweg Promenade area is an ideal base for your Interlaken visit.
-This area has a warm, festive atmosphere, perfect for fully embracing the holidays.
+The Höheweg Promenade is an ideal base for your Interlaken visit.
+Its warm, festive atmosphere is perfect for fully embracing the holidays.

 What to Expect